Here you will find frequently asked questions about hair claws:

 A hair claw usually consists of two halves with a defined number of prongs.
-Both halves are pre-tensioned with springs or elastic so that the prongs on the claws hold the hair securely and firmly in place.
+Both halves are pre-tensioned with springs or an elastic band so that the prongs on the claws hold the hair securely and firmly in place.

 Of course, there are big differences in quality.

-If a hair claw closes cleanly and the prongs interlock without play when closed, it is a high-quality product.
+If a hair claw closes cleanly and the prongs interlock without any play when closed, it is a high-quality product.
 With inferior hair claws, on the other hand, both halves wobble when closed or can even be moved against each other.

 Which hair claws hold best?

-What are bio-acetate hairclaws?
+What are bio-acetate hair claws?

-The term 'bio-acetate' hair claws is a marketing term for cellulose acetate hair claws.
+The term bio-acetate hair claws is a marketing term for cellulose acetate hair claws.

 Are cellulose acetate hair claws compostable?